Touchpad, Mouse, and Keyboard

 Libinput Touchpad Settings

-Configure basic touchpad settings with the Libinput driver.
+Configure touchpad settings with the Libinput driver.

 Synaptics Touchpad Settings